How Often Should I Maintain My HVAC?

 Spring Visit (Cooling Prep)

-Your spring tune-up prepares the air conditioning side of your system for NYC's hot, humid summers.
-A qualified technician should:
+Prepares the air conditioning side of your system for NYC's hot, humid summers.

 Fall Visit (Heating Prep)

-The fall visit focuses on the heating side — critical in NYC where furnaces and boilers run hard from November through March.
-This visit should include:
+Focuses on the heating side — critical in NYC where furnaces and boilers run hard from November through March.

 What Homeowners Should Do Between Visits